 Acknowledgments.
 We thank Drs.
 Rothrock and Flato and one anonymous reviewer for their constructive reviews.
 We thank Drs.
 Gregory and Moritz for helpful comments and suggestions.
-Dr. Y Yu provided the submarine data used in Fig. 1.
-Dr. G. Schmidt provided direct radiative forcing estimates for the 20th century from Hansen et al. (2002).
-Participating CMIP modeling groups for providing data on sea ice thickness and extent to the CMIP model archive.
-CMB gratefully acknowledges the support of the National Science Foundation, Office of Polar Programs grant number OPP0084287.
+We thank Dr. G. Schmidt for providing direct radiative forcing estimates for the twentieth century from Hansen et al. (2002).
+We acknowledge participating CMIP modeling groups for providing data on sea ice thickness and extent to the CMIP model archive.
+CMB gratefully acknowledges the support of the National Science Foundation, Office of Polar Programs Grant OPP0084287.